-The best quality Fedora hats for men are made of premium grade pressed felt.
-They often have ribbon-style hatbands and come in a range of colors, but the most popular are the darker tones.
+The best quality fedora hats for men are made of premium-grade pressed felt.
+They often have ribbon-style hatbands and come in various colors, but the darker tones are the most popular.

 5. Flat Cap

-Flat caps, aka “tweed caps,” are the perfect types of hats for men because they have a wide variety of uses.
-You’ll always look stylish going out to a bar or a ball game with a friend.
-Flat caps are usually made of tweed or wool and have small, stiff brims and warm linings, so they are popular in cool climates.
+Flat caps, aka “tweed caps,” are the perfect types of hats for men because they have various uses.
+Going out to a bar or a ballgame with a friend, you’ll always look stylish.
+Flat caps are usually made of tweed or wool and have small, stiff brims and warm linings, which make them popular in cool climates.

-Sometimes flat caps are confused with “newsboy” caps, but they’re not the same.
+Sometimes flat caps are confused with “newsboy” caps, but they differ.
 As you’ll see later in this article, newsboy caps have a fuller crown section and a more youthful, almost juvenile appearance, while a flat cap offers a more masculine silhouette.

 6. Bucket Hat

 Bucket hats are made with soft, heavy-duty cotton material and are designed to be portable, which is why they’re so popular with active men who spend time outdoors.
 But you don’t have to be a fisherman to wear a bucket hat; they’re also great for surfers, sailors, kayaking, etc.

 Bucket hats for men usually have a 2-3 inches wide brim, perfect for casual sun protection.
 They also often have small holes, called eyelets, that provide extra ventilation.
 Stuff a bucket hat in your back pocket, or keep one in your car’s glove compartment for unexpected occasions when you need a hat.